ykskb/phrag/README.md

 - **Foreign keys:** Phrag translates foreign keys to nested properties in GraphQL objects.

-- **Indices on foreign key columns:** Phrag queries a database by origin and destination columns of foreign keys for nested objects.
-It should be noted that creating a foreign key does not index those columns.
+- **Indices on foreign key columns:** Phrag queries a database by both origin and destination columns of foreign keys for nested objects.
+It should be noted that creating a foreign key does not always index those columns (especially origin column).

 > **Notes:**
 >
 > - Supported databases are SQLite and PostgreSQL.
 >
-> - If PostgreSQL is used, Phrag queries usage tables such as `key_column_usage` and `constraint_column_usage` to retrieve PK / FK info, therefore the database user provided to Phrag needs to be identical to the one that created those keys.
+> - If PostgreSQL is used, Phrag queries usage tables such as `key_column_usage` and `constraint_column_usage` to retrieve PK / FK info, therefore a database user provided to Phrag needs to be identical to the one that created those keys.
 >
 > - Not all database column types are mapped to Phrag's GraphQL fields yet.
 Any help would be appreciated through issues and PRs.